 There is no justification whatsoever for bullying behaviour and it should not be tolerated in any form.
-Differences of race, religion, gender, sexual orientation, ability are absolutely repudiated as reasons for bullying.
+Differences of sex, race, ethnicity, culture, nationality, religion, physical appearance, gender, transgender, gender orientation, sexual orientation (homophobic), ability (see also Protected Characteristics under the Equality Act 2010) are absolutely repudiated as reasons for bullying.
+The school tackles bullying in all its forms very seriously which could occur at the school premises or to and from school, including on buses, on school trips, during PE and online.